r-world-devs/GitStats/tests/testthat/_snaps/set_host.md

 # Error shows, when wrong input is passed when setting connection and host is not passed

     x Token exists but does not grant access. i Check if you use correct token.
-Check scopes your token is using.
+    !
+Scope that is needed: [read_api].

 ---

     Code
       create_gitstats() %>% set_github_host(host = "wrong.url", orgs = c("openpharma",
         "r_world_devs"))
-    Message
-      i Searching scope set to [org].
-      i Checking organizations...
     Condition
-      Error in `purrr::map()`:
-      i In index: 1.
-      Caused by error:
+      Error:
       !
 Could not resolve host: wrong.url

 # Error pops out, when two clients of the same url api are passed as input